NixOS/nix/doc/manual/source/store/drv.md

  - The inputs which are constant deriving paths become references of the serialized derivations, but they are content-addressed per the above.

  - For inputs which are output deriving paths, we cannot directly reference the input because in general it is not built yet.
-   We instead "peal back" the output deriving path to take its underlying serialized derivation (the `drvPath` field), and reference that.
+   We instead "peel back" the output deriving path to take its underlying serialized derivation (the `drvPath` field), and reference that.
    Since it is a derivation, it must be content-addressed

  - There are no other ways a store object would end up in an input closure.